microsoft/ignite25-LAB560-building-declarative-agents-with-typespec-and-m365-agents-toolkit/lab/instructions/exercise-1-build-agent.md

 ## Step 5: Test your agent

 Next step is to test the Repair Service Agent.
 For this first you need to provision the agent to your tenant.

 Follow below steps:

+- Open your **.env.dev** file  in folder **env** in the root of the project to see if you have a variable **AGENT_SCOPE=**.
+If present, change the variable value from `shared` to `personal`.

 - Select the Agents toolkit extension icon <img width="24" alt="m365atk-icon" src="https://github.com/user-attachments/assets/b5a5a093-2344-4276-b7e7-82553ee73199" />.
 This will open the activity bar for agents toolkit from within your project.

 - In the activity bar of the agents toolkit under "LifeCycle" select "Provision".
 This will build the app package consisting of the generated manifest files and icons and side load the app package into the catalog only for you to test.
 This will take a while and you will be able to see a toaster message in VS Code, showing the progress of the task to provision.

-> [!NOTE]
-> If for some reason the action "Provision" fails, check your **.env.dev** file to see if you have a variable **AGENT_SCOPE=**.
-If present, change the variable value from `shared` to `personal`.

 If you run into a time out issue as shown below, just quit and reopen your VS Code editor and try again.